 If You Haven’t TL:DR’d Me Yet

 If you’re still with me at this point, you’ve gotten a sense of how NoC operates.
 We don’t think of leadership merely in terms of position or authority.
 We think of it as a lifestyle.
 To that end, we’ll challenge you to think about it that way too.

 Despite my trying to talk you out of it, perhaps you find this strangely appealing and are tempted to reach out to us.

 But we also know you are busy and time is precious, so before deciding to invest valuable time to find out if a coaching relationship with NoC will be right for you, here is a bit more about leader coaching and how we approach it.

 Leading can be a lonely experience.
-Having a NoC coach available will give you someone to talk with in confidence about the challenges you face and an outside perspective to help you put those challenges in context and overcome them.
+Having a NoC coach available will give you someone to talk with in confidence about the challenges you face and and who can provide an outside perspective to help you put those challenges in context and overcome them.